TURKEY MOUNTAIN

 Turkey Mountain Master Plan: Preserving the Past and Shaping the Future.

 Rising above the west bank of the Arkansas River, River Parks’ Turkey Mountain is an untamed oasis in the heart of the city.
 Encompassing over 750 rugged acres, the park’s thick canopy of native trees watch over winding trails, serene ponds and ancient boulders.
 Secured to remain a public park in perpetuity, the Wilderness is a one-of-a-kind regional destination that continues to grow in popularity.
+Turkey Mountain is Tulsa's top destination for hiking, trail running, and mountain biking.

 A final version has been completed for a community-driven Turkey Mountain Master Plan that will address the park’s management, preservation, and programming based on over 4000 public comments and 3 public meetings which provided the community input that formed the basis for the Master Plan.
 River Parks Authority has overseen the planning process, with Michael Van Valkenburgh Associates providing professional guidance to establish a vision, assuring the Wilderness will offer the best in outdoor recreation for current and future generations.